yt-project/yt/doc/source/visualizing/plots.rst

 Additional Notes for Plotting Particle Data
 -------------------------------------------

-An important caveat when visualizing particle data is that off-axis slice plotting is not available for any particle data.
-However, axis-aligned slice plots (as described in :ref:`slice-plots`) will work.

 Since version 4.2.0, off-axis projections ares supported for non-SPH particle data.
 Previous to that, this operation was only supported for SPH particles.
 Two historical